 Some of these deluded idiots actually think that the AV must always abide by the Hebrew and Greek texts, and where it doesn’t, it is wrong, and where it DOES it is wrong!
 (Ruckman, Peter.
 The Book of Job.
 Pensacola, FL: Bible Baptist Bookstore, 1980, p.
 253)

 If the original manuscripts are inerrant (we believe they are), then by necessity an inerrant KJV must always abide by the Greek and Hebrew texts!
+We grant that there are differing texts, but that does not seem to be the issue here.
 The extant manuscripts do not always agree in a small percentage of cases, but when they do, the KJV should match the Greek and Hebrew, with exceptions allowed for the nuances of English grammar.
-When the KJV is propped up as inerrant, that is the highest standard that can be attributed to anything, and this highest of standards is expected to be mantained consistently throughout when its text is examined and compared to the manuscript record.
+When the KJV is propped up as inerrant, that is the highest standard that can be attributed to anything, and this highest of standards is expected to be maintained consistently throughout when its text is examined and compared to the manuscript record.
 Ruckman should not complain or resort to name calling or change the goalposts when others put the KJV to the test to verify his inerrancy claims.
 Notice in this next quote the exceptions Ruckman grants to the KJV:

 No translating committee on earth (for 400 years) has ever translated every Greek word (from any text) exactly according to its lexicographical (dictionary meaning) as given in a Greek lexicon.
 All translators “take liberties” in order to get across what they think the meaning should be in their language.
 (Ruckman, Peter.
 Bible Believer's Bulletin.
 March 1996, p.
 4)

 What Ruckman says initially is true, but how could the text remain inspired and inerrant after passing through the human filter of the KJV translators' interpretation?
 How could "what they think" become infallible?